DeepFrontEnd07/Padhega_India_Website/README.md

 # Padhega_India_Website
-Padhega India is an educational platform designed to provide quality learning resources and opportunities for students across India.
+.
+Designed and developed a fully responsive Padhega India website using HTML, CSS and Bootstrap.
+.
+Developed an engaging and visually appealing user interface using modern frontend technologies.
+.
+Visit the Live Website: